 Aerial view of Alpha Terrace and allotments.
 Source: Shirley Brown.

-Plan of allotments showing area where Monkswell was built and smaller area taken for Ely and Salisbury Places.
+Plan of the allotments that had been to the rear of Alpha Terrace, showing the area where Monkswell was built and the smaller area used for Ely and Salisbury Places.
 Source: Cambridge City Council.

-Last house to be built (48 Alpha Terrace).
+The last house to be built, 48 Alpha Terrace.
 Photo: Stephen Brown.

 Horrors of parking in Alpha Terrace.
 Photo: Stephen Brown.